Delta-Gamez/Connect/README.md

 Meet Connect.
 The Future of Discord Advertising.

 Connect is a Discord-based project, allowing users to advertise their Discord server on a webpage free of charge.
+Users can add a Discord interaction to their community or brand Discord, and display their Discord server on a website.

 ## Delta Gamez
 This project is developed by Delta Gamez, a game creation, development group and gaming community.